 ⭐ Why This Recipe is a Star

-- Simple yet delicious: Like these brown sugar cookies, these 3-ingredient Nutella cookies are the easiest cookies to make but taste so good They're so soft and fragrant, somewhat similar to Subway cookies.
+- Simple yet delicious: Like these brown sugar cookies and almond cookies, these 3-ingredient Nutella cookies are the easiest cookies to make but taste so good They're so soft and fragrant, somewhat similar to Subway cookies.
 (Note: it's not for people looking for a crunchy cookie!)

 - Versatile: the best part is that you can make several different types of cookies with the basic recipe by adding different toppings and fillings, such as chopped nuts and chocolate!